-The bladder is a muscular sac that stores urine produced by the kidneys.
+The bladder stores urine produced by the kidneys.
 Bladder infections, also called bacterial cystitis, develop when bacteria that normally lives in and around the lower urinary tract travels up the urethra and infects the normally sterile bladder.

 - frequent urination